zwets/blast-galley/README.md

 In the [blast-galley](https://github.com/zwets/blast-galley),
 [Io](http://io.zwets.it/) cooks up a mishmash of scripts and utilities for easy digestion of the [NCBI Blast+ suite](http://www.ncbi.nlm.nih.gov/books/NBK1763/).

-The goal here is not haute cuisine, but simple and wholesome.
+The goal is not haute cuisine, but simple and nutritious.

 ## What's cooking?